ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/installation/setup-wizard.markdown

 ### Example IV

-In Docker, if you choose to use port mapping with the -p flag, You need to check the box "Customize external IP and Ports" and supply the external IP address as well as the exposed ports.
+In Docker, if you choose to use port mapping with the -p flag, You need to check the box "Customize external ports" and supply the exposed ports.

+It is your responsibility to update the DNS record of your domain to point to your external IP address.

 So if a container was created using: